Jeunese/jeunese.github.io/docs/ux-writing.md

 UX writing involves reviewing and recommending in-product content.
 The main categories of in-product content are:

-### Micro copy
+### Microcopy

-Micro copy refers to the words or very short sentences that tell a user what to do, address user concerns, and provide context to a situation.
-Examples of micro copy include: title bars, buttons, menus, error messages, labels, supplementary explanations, checkbox options, dropdown lists, row/column headings and entries, and so on.
+Microcopy refers to the words or very short sentences that tell a user what to do, address user concerns, and provide context to a situation.
+Examples of microcopy include: title bars, buttons, menus, error messages, labels, supplementary explanations, checkbox options, dropdown lists, row/column headings and entries, and so on.

-For guidelines on the individual elements for which micro copy is needed, see [UI elements and controls](/ui-elements-and-controls).
+For guidelines on the individual elements for which microcopy is needed, see [UI elements and controls](/ui-elements-and-controls).

 ### Contextual help